HarvM/LiveOnMars/README.md

 # LiveOnMars
-One place for checking on any relevent news on NASA or having a look at some amazing photography
+One place for checking on any relevent news on NASA or having a look at some amazing photography from the Martian Rovers

 ## API Keys
 <a href="https://newsapi.org">NewsAPI Key</a> <p>